CrookedGrin/maximum-override/README.md

 ### Take control of your Figma overrides!

 Compare objects to see what's different, then copy and paste the changes.
-Compare instances to their default master symbol and copy and paste the overrides.
+Compare instances to their default main component and copy and paste the overrides.

 [https://www.figma.com/community/plugin/844697202715835091/Maximum-Override](https://www.figma.com/community/plugin/844697202715835091/Maximum-Override)